treyhunner/pyohio2024/outline.md

         - You did someting that caused harm.
 Maybe it was a "bad" thing or maybe a "good" thing that had some sort of negative outcome.
         - Doing a "bad" thing or simply causing harm does not mean you're "bad".
         - Your moral worth doesn't matter.
+    - Apologizing is hard.
+It's a learned skill and it's not trivial.
+- Work toward improvement
+    - Improve your understanding of the world
+    - Improve your understanding of yourself
+    - Improve your understanding of others
+    - Try to improve the world